mlswagat/mlswagat/README.md

 ### Hi there 👋
-- 🏛️ I’m Swagat from India
+- 🏛️ I’m Swagat from Odisha, India
 - 🔭 I am a doctoral research scholar in Indian Institue of Technology Guwahati, India
 - 🏫 I received my Masters (2012) from the Dept. of Computer Science and Engineering, NIT Allahabad, India
-- 🚀 Always passonate about new research and technologies to drive my growth
+- 🚀 I am always passonate about new research and technologies that drives my growth

 ### Skills
 - 👨🏽‍💻 Python, C, C++, Java, HTML, CSS, SUMO, Wordpress, Numpy, Pandas